 Moreover, the gold-gilded copper roof of this temple elegantly manages to hold this huge number of Pataa, falling from the top of the roof.
 Well, it seems that those Pataas are hung during festivals only.

 There is one more thing that makes this temple quite distinct from others.
 The nailed cooking utensils at the upper storey of the temple.

-Besides, during Biska Jatra, the palanquins of Shiddhikali leads the other six palanquins of Ganeshas.
+Besides, during Biska Jatra, the palanquins of Siddhikali leads the other six palanquins of Ganeshas.
 Those palanquins are Koshi Inaye Ganesha, Bishwo Binayak, Korki Inaye Ganesha, Gaamcha Inaye Ganesha, Raj Ganesha and Siwa Ganesha.